-A landing page is simply a page on your site that has one purpose only.
-And it’s job is nothing more than motivating users to take some form of action.
+A landing page is simply a page on your site that has one purpose only, which is nothing more than motivating users to take some form of action.
 That action may be to sell directly, let them opt-in to your email list, subscribe into a membership, etc.

 A landing page is often confused with a squeeze page, which in reality is a small section in the landing page or may be used individually as a pop up of some form.
 A squeeze is a short form, with or without a video, where users are presented with an attractive offer, a freebie giveaway which serves as a bribe to entice them to subscribe to your email list.